Smoothness of stabilisers in generic characteristic

-The second author computed explicitly in \cite{SteComp} the orbits of exceptional groups on their Lie algebras, finding when centralisers and stabilisers of lines were smooth in their actions on their minimal induced (or dual-Weyl) modules; that non-smoothness only occurred in characteristics $2$ or $3$ motivated [\textit{op.~cit.}, Question 1.4] to which our theorem provides the following strong answer.
+One new feature of our work is that we move beyond the affine case: our results apply not just to affine varieties but to quasi-projective varieties (and other varieties of finite type).
+Here is an application.
+The second author computed explicitly in \cite{SteComp} the orbits of exceptional groups on their Lie algebras, determining when centralisers and stabilisers of lines are smooth for minimal induced (or dual-Weyl) modules; non-smoothness occurs only in characteristics $2$ or $3$.
+This motivated [\textit{op.~cit.}, Question 1.4], to which our theorem provides the following strong answer.

-\begin{Corollary*}With the hypotheses of the theorem, let $M$ be a finitely generated $G$-module.
-Then there is a prime $p_M$ such that whenever $k$ is an $R$-field of characteristic $p\geq p_M$, the stabilisers and centralisers of all subspaces of $M$ are all smooth.\end{Corollary*}
+\begin{Corollary} Let $G$ be an algebraic $R$-group and let $V$ be a $G$-module which is finitely generated and projective as an $R$-module.
+Then there is a prime $p_V$ such that whenever $k$ is an $R$-field of characteristic $p\geq p_V$, the centraliser $C_{G_k}(W)$ and normaliser $N_{G_k}(W)$ are smooth for any $k$-subspace $W$ of $V_k$. \end{Corollary}

-We should mention that bounding the dimension of modules even for fixed $G$ will certainly not suffice for there to exist a $p_0$ satisfying the hypotheses of the theorem---see Remark \ref{nonsmoothex} below.

-Let us say some words on the proof and the structure of the paper.
-The key model-theoretic technique we use is the Lefschetz principle.
-An elementary survey of this powerful concept, along with a sketch of the proof, is given in Section~\ref{ss:modeltheory}.
-The version which we employ states that if there is a sentence $\phi$ in the first-order language of rings which is true when interpreted in some algebraically closed field of characteristic zero, then the same sentence is true when interpreted in any algebraically closed field of sufficiently large characteristic.
-The strategy, roughly speaking, is to use this together with Cartier's famous theorem, which says that all affine algebraic groups are smooth in characteristic $0$.